Jerry Springer: Death and legacy

 Springer died at his home in Evanston, Illinois, on April 27, 2023, at the age of 79.
 A family spokesperson said that he had been diagnosed with pancreatic cancer a few months prior to his death.
-Steve Wilkos, former Jerry Springer show bodyguard, paid tribute to his colleague, saying: "Other than my father, Jerry was the most influential man in my life.
+Steve Wilkos, a former Jerry Springer show bodyguard, paid tribute to his colleague, saying: "Other than my father, Jerry was the most influential man in my life.
 Everything I have today I owe to Jerry.
 He was the smartest, most generous, kindest person I've ever known.
 My wife and I are devastated.
 We will miss him terribly."
-He was buried at Memorial Park Cemetery, Skokie, Illinois, U.S.
+He is buried at Memorial Park Cemetery in Skokie, Illinois.

-During and after his career, Springer and his program quickly became a cultural phenomenon, with commentators describing the show as central to the emergence of trash TV.
+During and after his career, Springer and his program quickly became a cultural phenomenon, with commentators describing the show as central to the emergence of "trash TV".
 After his death, The Guardian said that Springer "changed US television for better and worse".
 Despite his controversial career, he had a large fanbase from millennials, as his show gained popularity throughout their childhoods, leading the Los Angeles Times to dub him the "millennials' babysitter".

-At the time of his death, Springer was credited for creating a new television format which encouraged conflict among its guests.
+Springer was credited for creating a new television format, the tabloid talk show, which emphasized controversial topics and encouraged conflict among its guests.
 USA Today cited him as an inspiration for other tabloid talk shows such as Maury and The Steve Wilkos Show.
-The Associated Press said that Springer's show was "a US cultural pariah, synonymous with lurid drama".
+The Associated Press called his show "a US cultural pariah, synonymous with lurid drama".

 In an obituary for Springer, The Irish Times said that Springer had changed the "television medium" through "The Jerry Springer Formula", which was "straightforward, despicable and ingenious".
-The BBC noted that Springer had televised the "fringes of [American] society to a global audience" and called him an "era-defining TV host".
+The BBC noted that Springer had presented the "fringes of US society to a global audience" and called him an "era-defining TV host".